 Whether you’ve had your camping trip planned for months or you like to wing it, summer camping is a rite of passage in Oregon.
 Just think: Sleeping on the ground, waking up at the crack of dawn to birds chirping, and letting your kids get covered in four days of dirt sounds delightful, right?
 Seriously, there’s no better way to immerse yourself in Oregon’s pristine wilderness and spend quality time with family, friends and pets.
-You can choose your own level of comfort — in a tent, cabin, yurt, van, RV, airstream, teepee, treehouse or glamping-style.
+You can choose your own level of comfort — in a tent, cabin, yurt, van, RV, camper van, teepee, treehouse or glamping-style.
 Here’s how to book a last-minute camping trip and navigate the maze of Oregon State Park sites, fire lookouts and federally managed sites — so get on it!

 Wherever you go, be prepared with ample provisions, such as extra snacks and water.
 Also, remember to fill up that gas tank if you’re heading to a remote area.
 While in the wilderness, especially, help prevent human-caused wildfires by thinking before you light a match and following local campfire guidelines as you make those s’mores.
 Check out Keep Oregon Green for more tips.

 Hooray for road trips!
 You’re ready to spend a carefree couple of days or even a week cruising Oregon’s Scenic Byways.
 The hardest part will definitely be which one to choose.
 The East Steens Tour Route in southeastern Oregon is a bucket-list trip for the ages, especially if you like secluded hot springs, cowboy ranches, a sun-baked desert that resembles a Martian landscape and the snow-capped Steens Mountain blooming with mid-summer wildflowers.
 Southern Oregon’s Rogue-Umpqua Scenic Byway is also at its peak for summer travel, if you have a hankering for mountains and Wild and Scenic rivers and that sort of thing.
 In case you’re playing river bingo, this byway takes you through two for the price of one — the North Umpqua and Upper Rogue.
-The Wild and Scenic River Act marked its 50th anniversary in 2018; get out and explore these pristine treasures.
+Get out on the water and explore these pristine treasures.